Based on the movie The Polar Express starring Tom Hanks, the North Pole Express is a Christmas train attraction at the Railway Museum in Squamish.

 Where is the North Pole Express?

-The North Pole Express event takes place in Squamish at the West Coast Railway Heritage Park at 39645 Government Road.
+The North Pole Express event happens in Squamish at the West Coast Railway Heritage Park at 39645 Government Road.

 Squamish is located about an hour north of Vancouver, halfway between West Vancouver and Whistler, and the museum is on the far side of Squamish from Vancouver.

-Especially if you like trains, the Railway Museum is an interesting attraction to visit any time of year.
-In normal years, its regular facilities are open on non-North Pole Express days in November and December, and year-round every day except for December 25th and January 1st.
+The Railway Museum is an interesting attraction to visit any time of year, especially if you love trains.
+Its regular facilities are open on non-North Pole Express days in November and December, and nearly every day the rest of the year.

 North Pole Express in Squamish

-Around 36 trips take place in total.
-In past years the experience included a real train ride, cookies, hot chocolate, carol singing and other fun Christmas-y stuff!
-Last year was similar, but likely without the cookies and hot chocolate.
+Around 40 trips take place in total.
+The experience typically includes a real train ride, cookies, hot chocolate, carol singing and other fun Christmas stuff!

 North Pole Express Admission Prices

-There are typically two main ticket options for the North Pole Express.
-Tickets are sold in pairs and are per ride: Coach ($82) and First Class ($105) (these were 2023 prices).
+There are two main ticket options for the North Pole Express in 2024.
+Tickets are sold in pairs and are per ride: Coach ($82 for two) and First Class ($105 for two).
 The cost is the same for everyone ages two years and older.
 Infants under two years are free and have to sit on someone’s lap.

-The 6:00 pm departures on Saturdays are special “Night Time Rides” and tickets for these last year cost $132 for everyone.
-Tickets are per ride and sold in pairs.
-There is also the option to book an entire VIP coach, billed as the “Alberta Ride,” which seats 15 people for $1,750 (2023’s price).
+The 6:00 pm departures on Saturdays are special “Night Time Rides” and a pair of tickets for these this year cost $132.
+There is also the option to book an entire VIP coach, billed as the “Alberta Ride,” which seats 15 people for $1,750.

-All tickets include a ride on the North Pole Express train to the Squamish Estuary and back with live entertainment onboard.
-The First Class tickets also include a collector’s mug.
+All tickets include a ride on the North Pole Express train to the Squamish Estuary and back, with live entertainment onboard.
+The First Class and Night Time Ride tickets also include a collector’s mug.
 Seating is reserved and parking is free.
 All pricing excludes GST.

 What to Expect